DioxusLabs/dioxus/docs/guide/src/conditional_rendering/index.md

 - Keys must be unique in a list
 - The same item should always get associated with the same key
 - Keys should be relatively small (i.e. converting the entire Comment structure to a String would be a pretty bad key) so they can be compared efficiently

+You might be tempted to use an item's index in the list as its key.
+In fact, that’s what Dioxus will use if you don’t specify a key at all.
+This is only acceptable if you can guarantee that the list is constant – i.e., no re-ordering, additions or deletions.

+> Note that if you pass the key to a component you've made, it won't receive the key as a prop.
+It’s only used as a hint by Dioxus itself.
+If your component needs an ID, you have to pass it as a separate prop.